harvard-dce/mh-opsworks/README.local-opsworks.md

         ./bin/local_cluster suspend
         ./bin/local_cluster resume

-* Your local matterhorn-dce-fork and chef recipe repos are available in the vagrant machines at:
+* Your local dce-opencast and chef recipe repos are available in the vagrant machines at:

-        /vagrant/matterhorn-dce-fork
+        /vagrant/dce-opencast
-        /vagrant/mh-opsworks-recipes
+        /vagrant/oc-opsworks-recipes

 * Do work locally.
 After you've done stuff, redeploy your changes.
 This takes around 5 minutes (for now).
 See 'More on deploys' below for info on how to do